 - preformed vitamin A, known as retinol

-Both preformed vitamin A and provitamin A must be metabolized by the body to retinal and retinoic acid, which are the active forms of vitamin A (6).
+Both preformed vitamin A and provitamin A must be metabolized by the body to the active forms of vitamin A (6).

 What is Retinol?